zoltan-baba/devcenter-sandbox/_articles/en/deploy/ios-deploy/deploying-an-ios-app-to-itunes-connect.md

 You can deploy an app to iTunes Connect (rebranded as App Store Connect) to:

 * Invite testers on Testflight.
 * Release your app on the App Store.
+Let's deploy!

 On Bitrise, you can either simply just upload your binary to iTunes Connect or you can also submit it for review.